Canadian stats agency retrofits media room to prevent data leaks

-OTTAWA Canada's national statistics agency has spent nearly C$420,000 (251,120 pounds) to retrofit its media room with impenetrable metal walls to prevent wireless communication from reporters who obtain market-moving data under embargo, a spokeswoman said on Tuesday.
+OTTAWA Oct 8 Canada's national statistics agency has spent nearly C$420,000 ($404,000) to retrofit its media room with impenetrable metal walls to prevent wireless communication from reporters who obtain market-moving data under embargo, a spokeswoman said on Tuesday.

 The conversion of the media lockup room into a bunker-like vault, which was completed at the end of September, came after a probe into alleged leaks of data found no wrongdoing and as the federal agency faces budget cuts forcing it to eliminate or reduce 34 programs.